Capture of St. John's

 Consequences

-Temporary occupation of St. John's, evacuation by the French in April 1697; lasting weakening of the English presence on the island until the Treaty of Ryswick.
+Temporary occupation of St. John's, evacuated by the French in April 1697; lasting weakening of English presence on the island until the Treaty of Ryswick.
+The Avalon Peninsula campaign destroyed 23–36 English colonies, killed more than 100, and deported nearly 500 settlers.